Banjara

 - Technology Adoption

-- Technology is being embraced for education, communication, and business, with digital tools aiding in cultural preservation and economic development.
+- Technology is being adopted in areas like education, crafts, and business, aiding development.

 - Hybrid Cultural Forms